 Vandenberg successfully launches Delta II

-VANDENBERG AIR FORCE BASE, Calif. -- Vandenberg successfully launched a Delta II rocket from Space Launch Complex-2 today at 11:51 a.m.
+VANDENBERG AIR FORCE BASE, Calif. -- Mission planners celebrate Vandenberg AFB's first launch of the New Year following the successful launch of a Delta II rocket at 2:22 a.m. today from Space Launch Complex-2 here.

-Col. David Buck, the 30th Space Wing commander, was the launch decision authority for this mission.
+Col. David Buck, 30th Space Wing commander, was the Launch Decision Authority for this mission.

 "This was our first launch of the new year," Colonel Buck said.
 "With 11 launches on the books for this year, I'd say we have a busy year ahead of us.
 However, having led this team through six successful launches and witnessing their professionalism and dedication first hand, I know the 30th Space Wing will be ready to support."

 The NOAA-N Prime satellite will improve weather forecasting and monitor environmental events around the world, according to the NASA website.
 NOAA-N Prime is the fifth and last in the current series of five polar-orbiting satellites with improved imaging and sounding capabilities.

 "Today's launch showcased some of the everyday, modern conveniences provided by our spacelift capabilities," Colonel Buck said.
 "Whether it is through improved weather forecasting or high resolution earth imagery, our launch range is helping provide ordinary citizens across the globe with services which people often take for granted."

 Vandenberg is scheduled to launch a second NASA satellite aboard a Taurus rocket Feb.
 23.